Updated: December 7, 2025

 - Vast array of outdoor activities, from hiking and skiing in the mountains to visiting its pristine national parks and lakes

-Mexico
+8. Mexico

-The advantages of moving to Mexico include:
+Advantages of Mexico include:

 - Extremely affordable cost of living, including housing, food, and healthcare